Vertica Sink Connector for Confluent Platform

 • Connect: Confluent Platform 4.0.0 or later, or Kafka 1.0.0 or later.

-• An installation of the Confluent Hub Client.
+• Install the Confluent Hub Client.
 This is installed by default with Confluent Enterprise.

 To install the latest connector version, navigate to your Confluent Platform installation directory and run the following command: